Sony A6600: settings, tips and tricks

 The Demo Mode function displays the movies recorded on the memory card automatically (demonstration) when the Sony A6600 has not been operated for a certain time.
 Normally select Off.

 Timecode (TC) and the user bit (UB) information can be recorded as data attached to movies.
-This is used for synchronization of video in post production.
+This is used for the synchronization of the video in post production.
 The time code can be set between the following range: 00:00:00:00 to 23:59:59:29.

 - TC/UB Disp.
 Setting: Sets the display for the counter, time code, and user bit.